KUALA BELALONG FIELD STUDIES CENTRE

 |+673 2463001 (Ext 1376)|

-Brunei includes some of the most diverse and species-rich forests on earth.
+Brunei Darussalam is home to some of the most diverse and species-rich forests on earth.
 Recent research findings by the scientists attached to the KBFSC indicate that there are still plant and animal species waiting to be discovered in the Belalong forest.
 The behavior and ecological roles of the majority of species reported in this forest remain completely unknown.
-Such knowledge is fundamental to conservation strategies as well as the potential for sustainable utilization.
+Such knowledge is fundamental to conservation strategies as well as the potential for sustainable utilisation.

 Tropical forests like Belalong are under increasing threat due to anthropogenic and natural disturbances.
 Understanding the responses of forest ecosystems to human-induced impacts and natural impacts are critical to their long-term conservation and sustainable management.
 The World’s climate is changing more rapidly than ever in human history.
 There has never been a time when scientific information on the role of forests and its ecosystem processes and functions in the global environment has been in greater demand.
 New research at KBFSC investigates the global climate change impacts on Brunei’s forests using the forest dynamics plots.
 Researchers also investigate changes in animal ecology in response to changes in aquatic and terrestrial environments and options for alternative energy.